deanarchy/relace/README.md

 ## About The Project
 Hello world 👋 Relace is a virtual marketplace where user can exchange... almost ANYTHING! 🎉.
 From service, goods, favor, trivial thing, significant thing all you can think of!.
 This project is aimed to solving a real world problem where user don't know where to sell/buy the **things** that they need (or want or whims 😆).
 In Relace, there are only two: ***Customer*** and ***Provider***.
 Provider are the one who.. err you know, provides **things** and customer, it goes without saying are the one who buys **things**.
 Any user registered to Relace can assume both roles.

-### Nerd Zone 🤓
+### Nerd Zone
+🤓 🤓

-The Relace system architecture is built on the microservice architecture with its common patterns.
+*The Relace system architecture is built on the **microservice** architecture with its common patterns.
 Although its unit is still comprised of coarse-grained services, it has improved the  scalability, agility, and reliability of the system while overcoming the shortcomings of the monolithic architecture.
-As the system grows, it may make sense to further break down the services.
+As the system grows, it may make sense to further break down the services.*

-The event-driven microservices paradigm is used in the communication pattern to enable asynchronicity and loose coupling between services.
+*The event-driven microservices paradigm is used in the communication pattern to enable asynchronicity and loose coupling between services.
 To accomplish this basic pub/sub messaging is needed.
-AMQP (RabbitMQ) w/ topic exchange type is chosen in this project.
+AMQP (**RabbitMQ**) w/ topic exchange type is chosen in this project.*

-Every service in the system is written on **Typescript - Express.js** with each using **MongoDB** database.
+*Every service in the system is written on **Typescript - Express.js** with each using **MongoDB** database.
 All service (excluding display service) serves as a representation of a domain that typically exists in an e-commerce/marketplace business.
-Only display service exists as a *CQRS* and *BFF*.
-Due to the infrastructure limitation, new functionalities are to be expected in the future.
+Only display service exists as a **CQRS** and **BFF**.
+Due to the infrastructure limitation, new functionalities are to be expected in the future.*

-When it comes to infrastructure, Docker is used to containerize each service.
-Each service is designed to run in a Kubernetes cluster to make scaling, replicating, and orchestration easier.
-Ingress NGINX is utilized as an API gateway for the outside world to communicate with the Kubernetes cluster internals.
+*When it comes to infrastructure, **Docker** is used to containerize each service.
+Each service is designed to run in a **Kubernetes** cluster to make scaling, replicating, and orchestration easier.
+Ingress NGINX is utilized as an API gateway for the outside world to communicate with the Kubernetes cluster internals.*

+🤓 🤓

 ### Built With